ansys/pyansys-geometry/doc/source/getting_started/installation.rst

     If access to this package registry is needed, email `pyansys.support@ansys.com <mailto:pyansys.support@ansys.com>`_ to request access.
 The PyAnsys team can provide you a read-only token to be inserted in ``${PRIVATE_PYPI_ACCESS_TOKEN}``.
-    Once you have this token, run this command:
+    Once you have obtained this token, run this command:

     .. code:: bash